peekaboo click

 peekaboo click "Allow" --wait-for 8000 --space-switch

-# Issue a right-click at raw coordinates
+# Issue a right-click at global screen coordinates

 peekaboo click --coords 1024,88 --right --no-auto-focus